-Aquatic farmer and champion of native oyster restoration Luc Chamberland opened his own restaurant on Tomales Bay, north of San Francisco, to rave reviews.
+Aquatic farmer and champion of native oyster restoration Luc Chamberland opened his own restaurant on Tomales Bay, north of San Francisco–and not far from the boathouse featured in today’s wedding spotlight–to rave reviews.

 With the exception of Manka’s Inverness Lodge, which lost its restaurant after a fire in 2006, the quiet town of Inverness has long lacked a decent place to dine (ironic given that this is sustainable, farming-friendly West Marin).
 Much to the delight of locals, Luc Chamberland (who began at Manka’s) fulfilled a 20-year dream with the opening of Saltwater Oyster Depot in 2012.
 To launch his business, he independently crowd sourced the requisite $50,000 for operating costs.
 The result?
 An airy, light-filled restaurant offering local oysters, fish, and a seasonally changing menu with accessibly priced beer and wine on tap.
 In short, a great new Inverness hangout for locals and tourists alike.

 Photography by Mimi Giboin for Remodelista.

 Above L: Chamberland shucks a freshly sourced oyster.
 He encourages local fisherman to bring their catch straight to the kitchen door.
 Above R: The oysters are plated on sea salt granules resembling ice, a more sustainable way to serve them.

 Above: Saltwater’s pastry chef Stacy Lauer oversaw the restaurant design.
 The space was formerly a pizza restaurant; Lauer took out the beams to open up the room and reveal the skylights, and added a wall of built-in shelving for storage and wine display.
 The raw, simple beveled-edge countertop is by Concreteworks in Oakland, with beadboard paneling beneath.

 Above: Lauer sourced the Black Metal Chairs from Overstock; $129 for two.

 Above: Fir wood tables are mixed with zinc-topped tables.
 On the wall is an installation by local photographer Gwendolyn Meyer.